Some dandy shopping for Christmas gifts at our book sale & signing at DeBary Hall on Sat. (Nov.12) morning

 WLRN, Public Radio for South Florida

 Listen to an on-air interview on the "Tropical Currents" program in which Bill discusses his latest book.

 EARTH ETHICS INSTITUTE

-"Salvaging" newly included on the "RECOMMENDED READING" list of the Earth Ethics Institute of Miami-Dade College
+"Salvaging" included on the "RECOMMENDED READING" list of the Earth Ethics Institute of Miami-Dade College

 Medallion for the National Outdoor Book Award